 The prophet’s call mattered so much in our ancestors’ time.
 I think it matters even more in our time.

-Our disastrous federal leadership, COVID and the brutal murder of George Floyd have once again exposed the raw, bleeding wounds of racial and class inequality in America.
+Numerous social and political realities have once again exposed the raw, bleeding wounds of racial and class inequality in America.
 In the coming months and years, will we Americans genuinely engage in a serious, sustained reckoning with these entrenched, systemic injustices that are poisoning us?
 The prophet is calling to us across the millennia, warning us to wake up and serve God in dismantling these inequalities, starting with the poorest people in our own neighborhoods.

 There are many ways in which we need to transform our society socially and politically.
 Yet while such systemic changes are badly needed, Isaiah reminds us that, in the real world of now, individuals are still starving and hurting.
 When they are traumatized, God in Whose image we are all made, is traumatized.
 While we are waiting for the revolution to happen, we still need to help them.

 For these four weeks of our high holiday journey to joy, I offer you below ten of my favorite organizations striving to unlock the fetters of wickedness and to let the oppressed go free, individual by individual, family by family, here at home, throughout the nation, and in our beloved state of Israel.
 I encourage you, week by week, to learn about their work and to commit to supporting their work, however you can.
 They are a sampling of great organizations seeking to fulfill his commanding words.
 If you are supporting others, yishar kochachem, more power to you!